arepetti/Tinkwell-Firmwareless/Cloud/Documentation/Threat_Modeling.md

 1.  **Default Exception Handling:** Standard ASP.NET Core templates provide good defaults that prevent leaking stack traces in production environments.
 The `CompilerController` returns generic error messages for unexpected exceptions.
 2. **Secure Secret Management:** in production, all secrets are stored securely in the Azure Key Vault.
 3. **Prevent Directory Traversal in Compilation Job**: user provided strings are never used directly to build a file name or compiler options (see `CompilerOptionsBuilder`) or they're validated for correctness (see `FirmwareSourcePackage.IsSafeRelativePath`).

-#### Proposed Additional Mitigations:
-1.  **Review API Responses:** Systematically review all API responses to ensure they do not inadvertently contain internal IDs, file paths, or other sensitive data that is not strictly necessary for the client.